wrnlb666/slub/README.md

-# stub
+# slub
-stub allocator in C
+slub allocator in C